CasEsselink/portfolio/ReadMe.md

 ![image](https://user-images.githubusercontent.com/49039524/165056092-7166df38-28a6-42f5-bf84-232974fa8c31.png)

 ### 5. Github project
 For my individual project I use github project.
 This is a lot simpler tool than jira.
-This is convinient for a individual project.
+This is convenient for a individual project.
 It has a backlog that I filled with user stories.
 I assign this user stories to git repositories.
 When I start working on them I place them in "In Progress".
 When they are completed, they are placed in "Done".
 ![image](https://user-images.githubusercontent.com/49039524/168060287-7cebad44-e5fa-4004-8171-a7beb337815d.png)

 ## CI/CD